Hair Loss and Traditional Chinese Medicine

 Internal herbal medicine is often recommended to support the internal terrain but is not included in the session fee.

 Hair restoration is not a quick fix.
-In TCM, we are not forcing growth, we are restoring the conditions that allow growth.
+In Traditional Chinese Medicine (TCM), we are not forcing growth; we are restoring the conditions that allow growth.
 That means patience, consistency, and a willingness to look at the body as a whole system.

 In future posts, I’ll explore how Chinese medicine understands hair through the lens of Kidney and Liver health, hormonal cycles, and the modern science behind Chinese herb–derived exosomes.